-Any student, faculty member, staff member, administrator or concerned party may bring a complaint to the attention of the Student Conduct Office for resolution.
+Any student, faculty member, staff member, administrator, or concerned party may bring a complaint to the attention of the Student Conduct Office for resolution.
 Persons who plan to bring a complaint against a Virginia Tech student should notify Student Conduct of their intention to do so as quickly and as prudently possible.

-The university Student Conduct system is supported by a number of student affairs faculty members who are certified by the Director of Student Conduct as university Student Conduct Officers.
+The university Student Conduct system is supported by a number of student affairs faculty members who are certified by the Director for Student Conduct as university Student Conduct

+Attachment J Officers.
 These individuals have been specifically trained in student conduct and are knowledgeable about university policies and student conduct system precedent.
-Student Conduct Committees are comprised of students who are specifically trained and certified by the director of student conduct in the university student conduct process.
+Student Conduct Committees are comprised of students who are specifically trained and certified by the Director of Student Conduct in the university student conduct process.